trevorg16/tmux-notepad/README.md

 | ------ | ----------- | ------- |
 | `INITIALIZE_TMUX_WINDOW_TITLE` | On creation, initialize the note with the title of the tmux window for which the note is being created | `False` if unset |

+Note: `-e` is not supported in older versions of tmux

 ## License

 This software is licensed under the [MIT license](https://opensource.org/license/mit)